JohnsonLJS/381project-group25/README.md

 # Some Information
-This is the project assignment for the Server-side Technologies And Cloud Computing ( COMP S381F )
+This is a project assignment for the Server-side Technologies And Cloud Computing ( COMP S381F )

 Using HTML, CSS, JAVASCRIPT